solidjs/solid/documentation/guides/getting-started.md

 ### 4. Simple is better than easy

 A lesson that comes hard for fine-grained reactivity.
 Explicit and consistent conventions even if they require more effort are worth it.
-The aim is to provide minimal tools to serve as the basis to built upon.
+The aim is to provide minimal tools to serve as the basis to build upon.

 ## Web Components

 Solid was born with the desire to have Web Components as first class citizens.
 Over time its design has evolved and goals have changed.
 However, Solid is still a great way to author Web Components.
-[Solid Element](https://github.com/solidjs/solid/tree/main/packages/solid-element) lets you to write and wrap Solid's function components to produce small and performant Web Components.
-Inside Solid apps Solid Element is able to still leverage Solid's Context API and Solid's Portals support Shadow DOM isolated styling.
+[Solid Element](https://github.com/solidjs/solid/tree/main/packages/solid-element) allows you to write and wrap Solid's function components to produce small and performant Web Components.
+Inside Solid apps Solid Element is able to still leverage Solid's Context API, and Solid's Portals support Shadow DOM isolated styling.

 ## Server Rendering

 Solid has a dynamic server side rendering solution that enables a truly isomorphic development experience.
-Through the use of our Resource primitive async data requests are easily made, and more importantly automatically serialized and synchronized between client and browser.
+Through the use of our Resource primitive, async data requests are easily made and, more importantly, automatically serialized and synchronized between client and browser.

-Since Solid supports asynchronous and streaming rendering on the server, you get to write your code one way and have it execute on the server.
+Since Solid supports asynchronous and stream rendering on the server, you get to write your code one way and have it execute on the server.
 This means that features like [render-as-you-fetch](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) and code splitting just work in Solid.

 For more information, read the [Server guide](https://www.solidjs.com/docs/latest#server-side-rendering).